nrjthakur04/diwali_sales_analysis/README.md

 Identified the cumulative spending across various age groups.

+The highest total spending during Diwali sales comes from the 26-35 age group, with ₹42,632,348, followed by 36-45 age group with ₹22,173,353.

 Q4: What is the average amount spent by different age groups?

 Calculated the mean spending of customers within each age group.

+On average, the 51-55 age group spent the most per customer, with ₹9,952.38, followed by the 36-45 group at ₹9,699.63.

 Q5: Which gender spends more?

 Compared the spending patterns between male and female customers.

+Female customers spent more during Diwali sales, with a total of ₹74,430,383 compared to ₹31,932,182 spent by male customers.

 Q6: Identify Top 10 High-Value Customers

 Found the top 10 customers based on their total spending.

+The top 10 high-value customers by spending are identified by their User_IDs, with the highest spender being User_ID 1001680, who spent ₹281,034.

 - Regional Analysis